Are your kids reluctant to write?

 During our first year of homeschooling, I registered Ashley & Gentry for a writing workshop in Houston.
 They went kicking & screaming.
 You would have thought I had asked them to clean the entire bathroom with a toothbrush.

-But after 4 days in this workshop, they had confidence in their writing.
-They wrote in our van, the entire way home (2 hours).
+But after 4 days with Andrew Pudewa, they had confidence in their writing.
+They wrote in our van, the entire way home (1 1/2 hours).
 What made the difference?

 Remember that writing is a learned skill, it’s an art.
 It takes practice with the right tools.
 You can’t expect perfection without teaching and modeling for them first.
 I really don’t care for writing programs that give prompts.
 They do not teach & model the art of writing.
 Instead, they ask kids to write something without telling them how to accomplish that task.